Gold and Copper Mine

-The $5.9bn Tampakan mining project is the single largest foreign direct investment in the Philippines.
+The feasibility study was submitted to the Philippines Government in April 2010.
 The project was granted an environmental compliance certificate by the government in February 2013.

 Towards the north, the exposed section of the sequence is defined by the Alip River fault zone, a significant west-north-west trending left-lateral structure.